 Our hope is to alert those tasked with leadership development to the central importance of investing in function leaders.
-This level of the leadership pipeline can be a critical point of leverage for accelerating organizational performance.
-By understanding the special value and contributions of function managers, we can design developmental experiences and supportive structures that can better serve this essential leadership level - and thereby ensure the greatest positive business impact.
+By understanding the special value and contributions of function leaders, we can design developmental experiences and supportive structures that can better serve this essential leadership level-and thereby ensure the greatest positive business impact.